 Many of the sensible rental property locations were older homes that have detached garages or carports.
 As we drove around, we also noted there were many duplexes near the university, another good rental option.

 We spent a good amount of time in the car learning the town and seeing what was available.
 Having the Realtor and Zillow apps on our phones made searching the area for home prices, ownership costs, and potential rental prices very easy!
 I recommend having these apps on your phone, ready to go if you are scouting an area.
+In addition, you can consider this Tampa property manager to help you grow your Tampa investment portfolio in the near future.

 After seeing most of the town, we headed back home and discussed our findings.